nuntipat/MicroVSA/README.md

 # MIVSA

 This repository provides the official implementation for the paper "MIVSA: An Ultra-Lightweight Classifier Enabling Intelligence Battery-less Energy Harvesting Embedded Systems".
-It extends the [MicroVSA](https://github.com/nuntipat/MicroVSA) to support intermittent inference on 16- and 32-bit MCUs.
+It extends the [MicroVSA](https://github.com/nuntipat/MicroVSA) library to support intermittent inference on 16- and 32-bit MCUs.

 ## Project Structure